Modern Introductory Mechanics, Parts 1 and 2

 The Archives section discusses the evolution of these chapters, which is complicated, and has older versions available.
 Both Parts I and II of this text are an exception to my rule of not maintaining OSX versions, since these chapters were successfully converted to OSX Mac Word.
 (Part II Word and PDF posted Jan., 2014.)

-Note that a slightly updated version of Part I is now available on the wonderful, free Bookboon website.
+Note that Parts I and II are now available on the wonderful, free Bookboon website.
 They have brought to the web the Open Text concept of free educational materials in a tasteful commercial environment.
 Kudos to them!

 Title | Contents